NativeScript/docs-v7/start/ns-setup-win.md

 * Android SDK 22 or a later stable official release
 * Local Maven repository for Support Libraries
 * Android SDK Build-tools 25.0.2 or a later stable official release
-* Setup Android virtual devices to expand your testing options
+* Set up Android virtual devices to expand your testing options

 You must also have the following two environment variables setup for Android development, which will automatically be added for you as part of the installation: